 - Targeted Implementation: The Council devoted a large portion of their work over the past two years to understand the tools and research used to determine where on-the-ground improvement and protection approaches are working and not working from nonpoint sources in Minnesota.
 Local and national experts provided a number of presentations to help build understanding of opportunities to improve effectiveness.
 Discussions ranged from precision conservation and targeting tools to lessons learned on the implementation efforts of local, state and national organizations.
 This extensive input helped guide their implementationrelated budget recommendations. - Accountability and Outcomes: The Council has had a long-term focus on improving the accountability of our state's water programs to achieve efficient and effective outcomes.
-They provided regular feedback to an interagency team charged with tracking the results of Clean Water Fund investments (detailed on page 13) which released its first report in February 2012.
-In addition, the Council provided ongoing review of the results and outcomes of Clean Water Legacy Act activities funded by the Clean Water Fund, and provided input on the new Legacy website, maintained by the received presentations from state agencies and the Metropolitan Council to learn what is known about the quantity and quality of groundwater and drinking water, the connectivity between surface water and drinking water, and the roles and responsibilities of each agency as they relate to groundwater and drinking water management.
-They also discussed source water protection planning, as well as tools and approaches for protecting public water supplies.
+They provided regular feedback to an interagency team charged with tracking the results of CWF investments (detailed on page 13) which released its first report in February 2012.
+In addition, the Council provided ongoing review of the results and outcomes of CWLA activities funded by the CWF, and provided input on the new Legacy website, maintained by the Legislative Coordinating Commission.
+Finally, they investigated research needs and tool development to guide budget recommendations.
+They heard presentations from the University of Minnesota, state agency and other experts, including reports on Minnesota Department of Agriculture's (MDA) Clean Water Research Program, stormwater research and tools, and precision conservation to effectively target conservation practices and resources.